derpixler/customeralliance-reviews/README.md

 ----

 Paste your link into the text field https://jsfiddle.net/shapeshifta/goaorutc/embedded/result/ and it will extract both.
-Copy and paste them into your wordpress backend.
+Copy and paste them into your wordpress backend (customer alliance settings).

+Wishlist
+---

+0. improve code
+1. create an install routine
+2. make css more customizable
+3. create own pagination and caching of results in database
+4. improve admin area
+5. add more languages
+6. integrate a template engine